MME83/incode-task/README.md

 ### The REST API endpoints exposes:

 1. Register user (A1, A2, A3)
-2. Sign in / Authenticate as a user
+2. Login in / Authenticate as a user
 3. Return list of users, taking into account with authorization
 4. Change user's boss (only boss has this option and can do it for his subordinates)

 ### Permissions
 - administrator can see everyone
-- boss can see hisself and all subordinates (recursively)
+- boss can see himself and all subordinates (recursively)
-- regular user can see only hisself
+- regular user can see only himself